thbrown/softball-scorer/README.md

 1. Clone this repo `git clone https://github.com/thbrown/softball-scorer.git`.
 2. Install node.js (8.10.0+) and npm (5.6.0+).
 Older versions _wont_ work.
+3. Install yarn `npm install -g yarn`
-3. From this repo's root directory, run `npm install`.
+4. From this repo's root directory, run `yarn`.
-4. Setup any optional features using the sections below if desired.
+5. Setup any optional features using the sections below if desired.
-5. Run this command from the root directory:
+6. Run this command from the root directory:
-   `npm run build && node src-srv`.
+   `yarn build && node src-srv`.
-6. Visit http://localhost:8888 in your browser.
+7. Visit http://localhost:8888 in your browser.

 ## Optional features